SmartBear/ready-apisio-plugin/README.md

 * create a load tests of the API (in the LoadUI NG module)
 * create a security tests of the API (in the Secure module)
 * create a virtualized version of the API for sandboxing/simulation purposes (in the ServiceV module).

+Another possibility is to export the selected REST service or REST services of the selected project to the APIs.json format (http://apisjson.org/format.html).
+Version of the format is 0.14 (http://apisjson.org/format/apisjson_0.14.txt).
+To create APIs.json file follow these steps:
+* select “Export APIs.json”  in the context menu for the selected project or REST service and go to the first page of the wizard that contains common information for the all selected REST services
+* each selected REST service will be presented on the separate page
+* on the last page of the wizard you need to enter a folder to save result file
+* the result file will have name of the selected project or REST service and json extension.